dcgoodwin2112/dcgoodwin.dev/src/posts-markdown/php-types.md

 ### Type Hinting

 The first and more widely used method is called type hinting.
 Type hinting has been in PHP for a long time, but it has been gradually improved upon over the years.
-In its first iteration back in 5.0, only class and interface names could be used as a type hint, but support was later added for arrays and primitives.
+In its first iteration back in PHP version 5.0, only class and interface names could be used as a type hint, but support was later added for arrays and primitives.
 A generic object type hint was added in 7.2 which really comes in handy when a parameter can be multiple types or if you're working with stdClass objects.

 To define a type hint, you simply add the name of the class or primitive before a parameter name in a function definition.